fauziw2713/eda/README.md

 - Pandas default index starts from 0
 - While the dataset index of the PassengerId column starts from 1
 - Then we will use the index dataset of column PassengerId
+### Displaying DataFrame Information
+The info() method prints information about the DataFrame.
+The information contains the number of columns, column labels, column data types, memory usage, range index, and the number of cells in each column (non-null values).
+Note: the info() method actually prints the info.
+### Checking Missing Value
+Checking whether there is a missing value (NaN) and also counting the number of the missing value in each columns in the dataset.
+### Removing Duplicate Data
+Remove all of duplicate data from the dataset.